AkuiChan/Mta17337pcssMini/README.md

 ## Running Server and Client
 To run the server:
 ```
+Step 1: Go to folder Server/Server
+Step 2: Open Server.sln and build

+The following steps are if you want to reopen the Server after building it once.
 Step 1: Go to folder Server/Server/x64/Debug
 Step 2: Open the server application
 ```
 To run the client:
 ```
+Step 1: Go to folder Client
+Step 2: Open Client.sln and build

+The following steps are if you want to reopen the Client after building it once.
 Step 1: Go to folder Client/x64/Debug
 Step 2: Open the client application
 ```